Vxtzq/Prompt2Material/README.md

 # Requirements

-The specific versions of the packages are not particularly important.
+**The specific versions of the packages are not particularly important.
+Skip this steps if all the packages are installed**

 If using python :